rockettheme/docs/Docs/wordpress/plugins/roksprocket/layout_modes.md

 Think of this page as a list of presets you can apply to one or more different widgets.
 Each preset can be set with a specific layout type.

+Below, you will see each layout mode listed along with the settings which are available for them.
+Not all of the modes have the same set of controls as each is intended for an entirely different look and/or purpose.

+![][content]

+:   1. **Title** You need to assign a title to the widget in order to continue past the first setup page.
+[18%, 15%, se]
+    2. **Content Provider** This option allows you select from any available content providers on your Joomla site.
+[41%, 39%, se]
+    3. **Layout** The layout determines how the widget will appear on the frontend.
+[64%, 20%, se]
+    4. **Continue** Selecting this will create the widget and take you to the next step in the setup process.
+Once this is clicked, the widget's content provider and layout can not be changed.
+[84%, 46%, se]

+Once you have selected to create a new RokSprocket widget, you will be taken to a page where you can pick a **Content Provider** and a **Layout**.
+Once you have done this, and given the widget a **Title** you can click **Continue** to begin refining the widget on the next page.

 You can jump to a specific layout mode using the menu in the sidebar, or clicking the mode's name below:

 * [Features][features_link]